shjwudp/shjwudp.github.io/_posts/2023-08-22-gpt-training-memory-estimation-nemo-training-practice.md

 Activations memory per layer = $$sbh(38.25 + 5\frac{as}{h})$$.

 The majority of the required activation memory is captured by the equation above.
 However, this equation does not capture the activation memory needed for the input embeddings, the last layer norm, and the output layer cross-entropy.
-The input embeddings dropout requires $sbh$ bytes of storage; the last layer-norm requires $2sbh$ storage.
+The input embeddings dropout requires $$sbh$$ bytes of storage; the last layer-norm requires $$2sbh$$ storage.
 Finally, the cross entropy loss requires storing the logits, which are calculated in a 32-bit floating point and, as a result, will require $$4sbv$$ of storage.
 So the extra memory due to the input embeddings, the last layer-norm, and the output layer is $$5sbh + 4sbv$$.

 Adding the above two equations, the total memory required for activations is: